About the Author

 James Rhee

-James Rhee is a former high school teacher and Harvard Law School graduate who became a private equity investor and unexpectedly an acclaimed CEO.
-He bridges math with emotions by marrying capital with purpose, while composing systems that bridge peoples, disciplines, and ideas.
-His transformational leadership has been recognized by leading civic and business organizations.
+James Rhee is a globally acclaimed multi-hyphenate leader, investor, and polymathic humanist whose human-centered operating system has fueled transformative success in a multitude of industries and peoples.
+He is a former high school teacher and Harvard Law School graduate who became a storied private equity investor and acclaimed CEO.
+He is an expert in human and organizational behavior, bridging math with emotions by marrying capital with purpose, while designing systems and stories that bridge peoples, disciplines, and ideas.
+His transformational and visionary leadership have been recognized by the leading civic, education, and business organizations.

-James Rhee is a high school teacher and Harvard Law graduate who became a private equity investor and unexpected CEO.
-He bridges math with emotions by marrying capital with purpose.
-His transformational leadership has been recognized by the leading business and civic organizations.
-His national bestselling book, entitled red helicopter―a parable for our times: lead change with kindness (plus a little math), was published in April 2024 in partnership with Harper One, an imprint of HarperCollins that seeks multi-platform ideas that “transform, inspire, change lives, and influence cultural discussions.”
-He is working on related film, music, and television projects.
-His TED Talk and Dare to Lead interview with Brené Brown have captured the imagination of millions.
+James Rhee is a high school teacher and Harvard Law graduate who became a storied private equity investor, acclaimed CEO, and global voice of transformative leadership.
+He designs consonant brands, stories, and systems of change by leveraging his fluency in private equity, law, music, and the principles undergirding human behavior.
+His transformational leadership has been recognized by the leading global business and civic organizations.
+His story and philosophies are captured in his national and now global bestselling book, entitled red helicopter―a parable for our times: lead change with kindness (plus a little math), which was published in April 2024 in partnership with Harper One, an imprint of HarperCollins that seeks multi-platform ideas that “transform, inspire, change lives, and influence cultural discussions.”
+In its debut week, the book was the number one non-fiction book across all channels and media, per USA Today.
+He is working on related film, music, investment, and educational projects, including the rock opera adaptation of his book (entitled Red Helicopter: An American Rock Opera), which made its debut at Yale in January 2026.
+His TED Talk and Dare to Lead interview with Brené Brown and myriad interviews with the leading podcasters have captured the imagination of millions.
+Harvard Business School is publishing a case on his transformative leadership in February 2026.

-red helicopter, his media-education platform of the same name, is an operating system—a way—, that creates, measures, and amplifies a sustainable balance of life, money, and joy in the life of business and the business of life.
-Its systematic impact has been informed by, successfully applied to, and further refined by decades of investing, leading, and teaching at the highest levels in a myriad of environments. red helicopter’s methodologies are grounded in the realities of history and policy, as well as the truths of finance, behavioral psychology, and cognitive science.
+Red Helicopter, his media-investment-education platform of the same name, is both a branded operating system—a way—and a community, that creates, measures, and amplifies a sustainable balance of life, money, and joy in the life of business and the business of life.
+Its systematic impact has been informed by, successfully applied to, and further refined by decades of investing, leading, and teaching at the highest levels in a myriad of environments.
+Red Helicopter’s methodologies are grounded in the realities of history and policy, as well as the truths of finance, behavioral psychology, and cognitive science.
+Above all, it gives us permission to be human while also insisting on accountability and agency.

 By centering agency, red helicopter creates agility and change.

-James’ leadership story grabbed global attention during his unlikely seven-year tenure as Chairman and first-time CEO at Ashley Stewart, a fashion retailer with deep historical roots in the Black American community.
-After the financial community turned its back on this twice-bankrupt company, James left the world of private equity and lead the creation of a reimagined ecosystem that blurred boundaries and centered “Kindness and Math,” a combination that fueled an unprecedented transformation and transcendent success story.
-Core to the reinvention was the deep friendship and shared values between the son of Korean immigrants and a predominantly Black female employee group, who placed their mutual trust in each other, learned from one another, and then proceeded to quietly shock the world.
+James’ leadership story grabbed global attention during his celebrated and unlikely seven-year tenure as owner and Chairman and CEO of Ashley Stewart, a fashion retailer with deep historical roots in the Black American community.
+After the entire financial community turned its back on this twice-bankrupt company, James left the world of institutional private equity and lead the creation of a reimagined ecosystem that blurred boundaries and centered “Kindness and Math,” a combination that fueled an unprecedented transformation and transcendent success story.
+Core to the reinvention was the deep friendship and shared values between the son of Korean immigrants and a predominantly Black female employee group, who placed their mutual trust in each other, learned from one another, and then quietly proceeded to shock the world.
+The implications of their collective success are only beginning to be understood by the world, especially against the backdrop of artificial intelligence and division.

-Following the conclusion of his tenure with Ashley Stewart, Howard University invited James to serve as the Johnson Chair of Entrepreneurship, a Professor Entrepreneurship, and senior advisor to the Center for Women, Gender and Global Leadership.
+Following the conclusion of his tenure with Ashley Stewart, Howard University bestowed an historic invitation for James to serve as the Johnson Chair of Entrepreneurship and a Professor Entrepreneurship.
 In addition to his unprecedented appointment at Howard, James also currently teaches the red helicopter operating system as a Senior Lecturer at Duke Law School and MIT Sloan School of Management.
+His most recent invitation was from Yale University, who named him Entrepreneur-in-Residence at Yale Ventures and Artist-in-Residence at the Yale Cultural Innovation Center.
 James has been invited to teach in the classrooms of the world’s leading universities.

 James received his A.B. with honors from Harvard College and J.D. with honors from Harvard Law School, where he was an editor of Harvard Law Review.
 He lives outside Boston with his wife and three children.
 He is a frustrated musician.